 Yet, by the time we meet Kowalski a half century later, we are confronted with a man who has survived an extremely difficult life to arrive at what seems to be little that is worthwhile, just a bunch of very spoiled younger Americans who don’t have a clue, who don’t do anything, make anything, anymore, who constantly whine about the most petty of life’s impediments.
 For a man who paid so dearly for what little he has, everything around him now seems an affront, including an absurd young priest barely out of school presuming to lecture him about life.
 Even more recent arrivals in his own neighborhood don’t seem to have the same pride in earned ownership that he does, don’t seem to care about maintaining the tended appearance of their homes and surroundings.
 This was once a decent, clean and tidy community that his generation had built out of nothing.

 Kowalski knows better than most that those with the least invested in what America has to offer are always those most willing to just give it away, allow it to crumble, fall apart, be wasted.
-(If it didn’t cost you anything, if it was all just handed to you for simply showing up, what do you really care about what happens to it – as long as it keeps taking very good care of you?)
+(If it didn’t cost you anything, if it was all just handed to you for simply showing up, what do you really care about what happens to it – as long as it keeps taking very good care of you?
+This is a view popularized by contemporary American women, a spoiled, entitled, “special” group that has never been required, or even expected, by its nation to do anything, a group that most excels at simply making demands of others, a group that wallows in perpetual “victimhood” to avoid responsibility while teaching our young by leaving out the really hard parts experienced by others.)
 He also knows that the easiest way to deal with standards you can’t meet is to denigrate the standards, to gradually lower them – something at which even his own sons excel, sons who have become silly caricatures, empty shells, signifying nothing.
 There before them stands a real man, a hard-boiled survivor who took whatever life threw at him and kept marching, mostly in stoic silence, doing his part for family, community and nation.
 But all they see is a grouchy old guy set in his ways who won’t “change with the times”, who won’t move on and leave to them whatever he had managed to acquire.
 If you can’t measure up to the standards, just belittle those who set them, or, even worse, don’t even try to understand what it took for them to get as far as they did, or why.
 To label Kowalski a “racist” or a “bigot” is to do him a grave injustice, but this is entirely expected of those shallow and ignorant younger Americans who are quite naturally so much the object of Kowalski’s disdain, his disgust.
 Such people have learned what to think, but not how to think, and in a life that is far too easy, where the standards, even in schools, have been steadily dropping for forty years.
 Just look at what they have allowed to happen to the community in which they grew up so healthy and spoiled.
 And, worse, the kids don’t stand for anything except mindless compliance with contemporary politically correct dictate and free goodies forever at minimum effort.
 They have become useless humans, doing little more than taking up space in the bounty they were handed for free, unwilling to even care for and maintain that bounty for their own children.

 Kowalski, now retired and alone, sits on his porch with his aging dog and surveys his neighborhood.
 Here and there, and especially in his own house, are signs of a once well-kept community now slowly falling into disrepair, unkempt, uncared for, a microcosm of his whole country, the country he risked so much to defend, worked so hard to build.
 Still, it’s also nearly impossible not to notice that there’s a severe shortage of adult males in the neighborhood, in the Hmong community, as well as an abundance of boys without direction, trying to make up their own rules.